 With Australia’s NBN rollout now mostly completed, there remains a lot of confusion around just what the NBN is, and what certain parts of the NBN do.
-One of the big things that people are left confused by is NBN satellite – that is internet serviced through a satellite, rather than a fixed line like most NBN connections.
+One of the big things that people are left confused by is NBN satellite – a relatively niche service that provides an internet connection through a satellite rather than a fixed line like most NBN connections.

 What is NBN satellite?

-There are two NBN satellites in operation, with 10 ground stations.
+There are currently two NBN satellites covering Australia, with 10 ground stations assisting with coverage.

-- These ground stations then feature two 13.5m satellite dishes.
+- These ground stations feature two 13.5m satellite dishes.

 - The stations are located strategically to cover mainland Australia, Tasmania and other particular locations: Norfolk Island, Christmas Island, Lord Howe Island and the Cocos Islands.

-- Satellite NBN yields up to 25Mbps download speeds, and 5Mbps uploads – the equivalent of NBN Tier 2 for fixed-line connections.
+- Satellite NBN yields up to 25Mbps download speeds, and 5Mbps uploads – the equivalent of NBN 25 Plan.

 Satellite NBN providers